pci/metavar_polyfill/README.md

 ## Intro

-This is a polyfill to an responsive image proposal by [@MattWilcox](http://twitter.com/MattWilcox), see [here](http://www.w3.org/community/respimg/2012/05/13/an-alternative-proposition-to-and-srcset-with-wider-scope/) for more details.
+This is a polyfill to a responsive image proposal by [@MattWilcox](http://twitter.com/MattWilcox), see [here](http://www.w3.org/community/respimg/2012/05/13/an-alternative-proposition-to-and-srcset-with-wider-scope/) for more details.

 ## Usage

-Grab the library, jQuery and then fire away (see [here](http://pci.github.com/metavar_polyfill) for a demo):
+Grab the library, and include jQuery and then fire away! (see [here](http://pci.github.com/metavar_polyfill) for a demo):

     <html>
     <head>